Prof. Kristian Bankov, PhD

 The scientific interests of Prof. Bankov were initially in the field of continental philosophy of language, philosophy of Bergson and existential semiotics.
 He then focused his research on sociosemiotics and issues of identity.
 Since 2005 he has been exploring consumer culture, while recenty his interest has been directed to the new media and digital culture.

-Kristian Bankov is the author of four books and numerous articles in Bulgarian, English and Italian.
+Kristian Bankov is the author of five books the last of which is “The Digital Mind.
+Semiotic Explorations in Digital Culture” Springer, 2022, and numerous articles in Bulgarian, English and Italian.
 He has been engaged in international activities and since 2006 he has been the chief organizer of the annual international Early Fall School of Semiotics (EFSS), while since 2007 he has been a representative of the Balkans in the Executive Board of the IASS/AIS.

 Building 1, Office 111

 tel. +359 2 8110111 ; +359 2 8110171